yungshenglu/Route_Configuration/README.md

 ### Discussion

 > TODO:
+> * Answer the following questions

+1. Describe the difference between packet-in and packet-out in detail.

+2. What is “table-miss” in SDN?

+3. Why is "`(app_manager.RyuApp)`" adding after the declaration of class in `controller.py`?

+4. Explain the following code in `controller.py`.
+    ```python
+    @set_ev_cls(ofp_event.EventOFPPacketIn, CONFIG_DISPATCHER)
+    ```

+5. What is the meaning of “datapath” in `controller.py`?

+6. Why need to set "`ip_proto=17`" in the flow entry?

-> * Compare the different between the iPerf result of `controller1.py` and `controller2.py` in detail
+7. Compare the differences between the iPerf results of `SimpleController.py` and `controller.py` in detail.

-> * Which forwarding rule is good?
+8. Which forwarding rule is better?
 Why?

 ---
 ## References

 > TODO:
 > * Please add your references in the following

 * **Ryu SDN**
     * [Ryubook Documentation](https://osrg.github.io/ryu-book/en/html/)
     * [Ryubook [PDF]](https://osrg.github.io/ryu-book/en/Ryubook.pdf)